 This is what it would look like after a year:

 20 subscribers a day x 365 Days in a Year = 7,300 Brand New Leads!

-Generating 20 new leads a day is great, but you should always be looking to do better, because getting new leads costs time and probably plenty of money.
+Generating 20 new leads a day is great, but you should always be looking to do better, because getting new leads costs time and some money.

-But what if you could increase this number by 5%?
+What if you could increase this number by just 5%?

 A 5% increase would equate to another 5 more leads a day, and an increase of 1825 more leads in a year.

 How many more sales could you make with an extra 1825 leads every year?

 Scaling up your email list by sending successful email drip campaigns, optimizing your website (especially your cta’s) WILL increase sign ups and lead to more sales.